cassilup/ng2chat/README.md

     Simpler than `webpack.dev.js`, it only loads the bare minimum for tests to execute.

-## 2. Writing the Angular 2 Application
+## 2. Writing the Angular2 Application

 1. Create `src/` folder
 2. Create `index.html`
     * Notice there's no `<script>` tag.
 Neither a `<style>` one.
     * Notice the `<app>` tag.
-3. Bootstrap Angular 2 app through `bootstrap.ts`.
+3. Bootstrap Angular2 app through `bootstrap.ts`.
     ```js
     import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';
     import { AppModule } from './app/app.module';